lsst-dm/dm_dev_guide/docs/rst_styleguide.rst

 :doc:`See this sample rendered <rst_section_sample>`.

-This specific sequence of section markup styles is not mandated by the reST specification, but we encourage you to use it for consistency across all reST documents.
+This specific sequence of section markup styles is not mandated by the reST specification, but we encourage you to use it for consistency across all DM reST documents.

-Note that sections in Python docstrings are a special case.
+**Sections in Python docstrings are a special case.**
 First, :ref:`we do not place a blank space between a section header and the object lists below <py-doc-docstring-rst>`.
 Second, :ref:`Python docstrings can only use subsection and subsubsection-level headings <py-doc-section-levels>`.

 .. _rst-linking: